 3. Shopping at the co-op: Looking forward to this!
 Shopping at the co-op contributes to the co-op’s profitability, which provides capital to fund the on-going operations of the co-op.

 Established food co-ops have used member loans to finance expansion or relocation projects, while start-ups turn to member loans as a part of their overall capitalization plan to get the co-op up and running for the first time.

 Member loans offer the co-op an attractive form of debt: loans from member-owners can provide more flexible repayment terms and lower interest rates than a traditional bank.
 In addition, a bank will look to the co-op’s ability to raise member loans as an indication of the strength of member-owner support.
 Member loans are a critical ingredient in the cooperative’s mix of assembled capital and allow us to pursue bank financing.
 To a financial institution considering a traditional consumer loan to the co-op, member loans represent commitment and engagement by its members.

 For you, the co-op member-owner, a loan to your co-op represents an investment in your local community and an opportunity for a return that cannot be measured in dollars and cents.
 As an investor, you will experience an increased sense of pride because you can literally watch your investment hard at work in the community.
 Your co-op is so much more than a grocery store: it’s committed to providing living wage jobs; offering cleaner, healthier food grown closer to home; becoming a hub where community members can shop and gather; providing education and welcoming all.

 How Will We Use the Funds?

-Funds loaned to the co-op will be used to develop and build a downtown grocery store.
+Funds loaned to the co-op will be used to renovated, stock, and staff the grocery store at 1750 25th Street.

 The co-op will borrow from several sources.
-Lenders include member-owners, Bloomingfoods, and commercial lenders.
+Lenders include member-owners, non-traditional lenders, and commercial lenders.

 Funds will be used for construction, equipment purchases, professional fees, staff wages and benefits as we prepare for opening day.